ShengzhiWu/electron-python-template/README.md

 python 0.py
 ```

 `0.py` is an empty script.
-I don't know why we have to run this once.
+I don't know why we have to run this before run the Electron app.
 If we don't, `backend\python_server.py` will not run correctly when `electron .`.
+You only need to do this once.
+I think this is a bug.
+Tell me please in case you know the reason.

 ```bash
 electron .